chenminjing1984/Pick-Pack-improvement-analystics/README.md

 •	Applied concat function to combine different datasets and group by products picked for each station.

-•	Randomly shuffled the products’ location for 100,000 times to find the optimal solution.
+•	Developed location shuffle algorithm to find the optimal solution most quickly.

 •	Developed a user friendly GUI to help internal non-technical users to operate the datasets.